k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/03_fabric_basic_LU/02_create_a_fabric_project.md

 ![](/academy/Training_Level_1/03_fabric_basic_LU/images/information.png)

-NTT -> To learn more about our best practices for working with version control, refer to [Best Practices for Working with GIT and SVN](/articles/04_fabric_studio/07_best_practices_for_working_with_GIT_and_SVN.md).
+To learn more about our best practices for working with version control, refer to [Best Practices for Working with GIT and SVN](/articles/04_fabric_studio/07_best_practices_for_working_with_GIT_and_SVN.md).

-NTT -> optional
+For Additional References
-basic configurations using the Fabric Studio so that you can understand its components:
+Basic configurations using the Fabric Studio:

 - User Preferences
 - UI Components and Menus